-The new capital reforms have brought in stringent rules in relation to the eligibility of capital instruments.
+These capital reforms introduced stringent rules in relation to the eligibility of capital instruments.
 The main focus is on having 'fully loss absorbing capital' which is termed as 'Common Equity Tier 1 Capital'.
 Other Tier 1 capital instruments which are not fully loss absorbing can still be treated as additional Tier 1 capital under the transitional arrangements, but will be fully amortised over a nine year period.
 CRD IV has also brought in certain deductions from Common Equity Tier 1 capital not seen in the previous BIPRU regulations.

-New Common Equity Tier 1 capital buffer requirements, commencing in 2016 were brought in under CRD IV.
+New Common Equity Tier 1 ('CET1') capital buffer requirements, commencing in 2016 were brought in under CRD IV.
 These buffers can be used in a period of stress.
 The buffers are required to be increased annually up to 2019.
 The Capital Conservation Buffer grows by 0.625% of Risk Weighted Assets ("RWA") for each of the 4 years.
-In 2016 the PRA buffer requirements commenced for the Society.
-The % of the PRA buffer to be met by CET1 capital increases by 25% each year until it will be fully met with CET1 capital in 2019.
-The Countercyclical Capital Buffer ("CCyB") is currently 0%.
+In 2016, the PRA buffer requirements commenced for the Society.
+The percentage of the PRA buffer to be met by CET1 capital increases by 25% each year until it will be fully met with CET1 capital in 2019.
+The Countercyclical Capital Buffer ("CCyB") is currently 1.0%.
 This rate will only change if directed by the Financial Policy Committee.
-There are currently two increases in the CCyB indicated; to 0.5% in June 2018 and then to 1.0% in November 2018.
+There are currently no further increases in the CCyB indicated.

-The CRD is spilt into three main parts, known as "Pillars"
+The CRD is spilt into three main parts, known as "Pillars":